tarakanbg/api.vateud.net/README.md

 * Staff member listings: all formats: 5 minutes
 * Who's online data: all formats: 5 minutes
 * Notams: all formats: 12 hours
-* Chars: all formats: 2 hours
+* Charts: all formats: 1 hour
 * ATC frequencies: all formats: 2 hours
 * Events calendar: all formats: 10 minutes
 * Airport profiles: all formats: 10 minutes